PainsPerdus/gboi-rocket/doc/CollisionSolverEntities.doc.md

 ## Note

-Same function as for Isaac, but with less cases here (other entities donc take contact damages, and can't activate anything
+Same function as for Isaac, but with less cases here (other entities donc take contact damages, and can't activate anything.

+For now, the informations given in the b register is not used in the actual implementation, as the collision function isn't able to detect direction of the impact.
+The code simply reverse the movement.

 ## TODO